chrokh/toow-old/_sources/chapters/sets.md

 Before we leave sets I want to share one final thing and that is the idea of the Cartesian product.
 Let's say that I've managed to define a set of all legal given names and all legal last names.
 Let's call them $\mathit{GivenNames}$ and $\mathit{LastNames}$ respectively.
-Let's then say that I then define a set that contains all combinations of given and last names.
+Let's then say that I then define a set that contains all combinations of given and last names as ordered pairs.

 $$
 \mathit{Names} = \mathit{GivenNames} \times \mathit{LastNames}
 $$

-It might help to know that the reason we use a symbol looking like the letter X ($\times$) to denote the Cartesian product is that the number of elements in the resulting set is equal to the product of the number of elements in the two constituent sets.
-Assuming that no elements are found in both sets.
+It might help to know that the reason we use a symbol looking like the letter X ($\times$) to denote the Cartesian product is that the number of elements in the resulting set is equal to the product of the number of elements in the two constituent sets if no elements are found in both sets.
 %Mathematically we would express the relationship like this:
 %$$
 %|\mathit{Names}| = |\mathit{GivenNames}| * |\mathit{LastNames}|